Berenddeperend/blog/src/blog/frosthaven-13.md

 - Before starting the scenario our town got attacked by algoxes!
 Luckily we were well-prepared and had recruited a bunch of guardbobs.
 What we didn't realise though, is that you have to sacrifice them if you want them to help.
 Which we gladly did, we threw three Bobs in the meat grinder and the algoxes didn't stand a chance.

 - This scenario contained two rooms.
 In the first one Maartje, Joost and I got stuck in a moshpit with three Shrike Fiends.
 They all had pull three on three targets so we flew all over the map.
-The only one who remained save was our Drifter Ramon, who could handle it the best.
+The only one who remained safe was our Drifter Ramon, who could handle it the best.

 {% image "frosthaven/13/13-pulls-all-over.JPG", "Enemy pulling us everywhere" %}